balenaltd/handbook/Calamari.md

 ## Support

-For whatever reason, if you need any help with Calamari, feel free to reach out to the operations team.
+For whatever reason, if you need any help with Calamari, feel free to reach out to the Operations team.
 Calamari is still a young and small startup and they offer exceptional support to their customers.
 They already implemented features we requested and they’re happy to do even more for us.

 ## FAQ